tomtzook/frc-learn-docs/devices/encoders.md

 Every NEO motor comes with an integrated magnetic relative encoder which is connected directly to the SparkMAX motor controller.
 It is normally used by the SparkMax to control the motor because it is a brushless motor, and thus requires tracking of position changes.
 But we can also use it for our own purposes.

-Because it connects to the SparkMAX, like with the SRX encoder, we read it from the motor controller over CANBus messages.
+Because it connects to the SparkMAX, we read it from the motor controller over CANBus messages.

-We use these sensors on the shooter to measure the speed of rotation of the wheels, so that we can make sure we shoot the notes at a specific speed.

 The encoder has 42 _counts_ per revolution, which is quite a low resolution, as it can only see a change of ${360 \over 42} = 8.57 \ degrees$.
 However, this is okay for speed measurements, because when the motor rotates pretty fast (say 1000 RPM) then we have 1000 rotations per minute, and with each rotation being 42 counts, we get 42000 counts.
 So we actually have enough counts to accuractly measure the speed of rotation.
+For position measurements this can indeed be a problem.
+Although, usually there would be a gearbox to which the motor is mounted (instead of directly connecting it to the mechanism), this will increase our resolution and thus solve the issue.

 ```java
 public class Robot extends TimedRobot {